 Here’s the .NET Core vs .NET Framework performance benchmark report:

-3.) .NET Framework vs .NET Core — Deployment Model
+3.) .NET Core vs .NET Framework — Deployment Model

-When it comes to the .NET Framework, the web application needs to be deployed only on the Internet Information Server.
-However, .NET Core’s advantage over .NET Framework lies in the fact that it can be hosted in more than one ways, in turn making it more flexible.
+When it comes to the .NET Framework, the web application must be deployed only on the Internet Information Server.
+However, .NET Core’s advantage over .NET Framework lies in the fact that it can be hosted in more than one way, making it more flexible.

 IMG and its Successful Journey with Net Solutions